stackitcloud/stackit-cli/docs/stackit_ufw_rules_update.md

 ### Examples

 ```
-  Update a UFW rule instance with "1.1.1.1/32" as sourceIp for instance with id=ID
+  Update a UFW rule instance with "1.1.1.1/32" as sourceIp for instance with ID "xxx"
-  $ stackit ufw instance update ID --sourceIp 1.1.1.1/32
+  $ stackit ufw rules update xxx --sourceIp 1.1.1.1/32
 ```

 ### Options

 ```
-  -D, --description string   Description
-  -d, --direction string     Direction (the direction of the traffic, typically ingress or egress, for security rules type)
-  -e, --etherType string     Specifies the bound of the rule (for security rules type)
   -h, --help              Help for "stackit ufw rules update"
-  -r, --portRange string     Port range (the Port range to which the rule applies, for security rules type)
-      --protocol string      The network protocol (e.g. TCP, UDP, ICMP, for security rules type)
   -s, --sourceIp string   The IP (CIDR) to which the rule applies (e.g. 192.168.0.1/32)
 ```

 ### Options inherited from parent commands